-On May 11, 2020, the Company entered into a securities purchase agreement with certain purchasers for the sale of an aggregate of 5,000,000 shares of the Company's common stock in a registered direct offering at a purchase price of \$2.25 per share for aggregate gross proceeds of \$11,250,000.
-The purchase agreement closed on May 13, 2020.
-The Company received net proceeds after issuance costs and expenses of \$10,582,309.
+On March 25, 2021, the Company entered into an underwriting agreement with BTIG, LLC for the sale of the Company's common stock in an underwritten public offering at a public offering price of \$20.50 per share.
+The Company closed on this public offering (including the full exercise of the over-allotment option granted to the underwriters), receiving total gross proceeds of \$97,750,007 from the sale of 4,768,293 shares.
+The Company received net proceeds after the underwriting discount and issuance costs and expenses of \$91,613,587.